Create index in MongoDB

 background

-MongoDB deployment remain available during the index build operation
+MongoDB deployment remains available during the index build operation

 Create unique